-Where the Lottery Sales Are Coming from?
+Where Are the Lottery Sales Coming from?

 European Lotteries on the Rise

 Let’s not be hasty and forget European lotteries!
-Although the increase is not nearly as high as we seen in Asian Pacific and the Latin American lotteries, there was a 5.1% increase in sales during the past year.
-Now, you would think that Western Europe would drive the lottery sales in the region, but surprisingly enough, Eastern and Central Europe saw a large increase of sales—upward to 24.8%, as seen in Hungary’s Szerencsejáték Zrt.
+Although the increase is not nearly as high as we saw in the Asian Pacific and the Latin American lotteries, there was a 5.1% increase in sales during the past year.
+Now, you would think that Western Europe would drive the lottery sales in the region, but surprisingly enough, Eastern and Central Europe saw a significant increase of sales—upward to 24.8%, as seen in Hungary’s Szerencsejáték Zrt.
 Greece even saw a 14.8 % increase in revenues within the last year.

 African Lotteries Boast Modest Increases